-تعلم إستراتيجية الخيارات الثنائية Homelessness is on the increase.
-As in past years we contributed to The Porch in Oxford through our special collections at our Harvest services (£608).
+Homelessness is on the increase.
+As in past years we contributed to The Porch in Oxford through our special collections at our Harvest services.
 The Porch aims to help homeless, recently re-housed homeless or vulnerably housed people by encouraging them to move forward towards a more positive lifestyle.
-At Christmas we remembered the homeless and hungry by giving £631 to Crisis.سوق الاسهم في السعوديه
+At Christmas we remembered the homeless and hungry by collecting for Crisis.

-شراء اسهم اسمنت ام القرى Our children’s charities include Parents and Children Together (PACT), a local charity, whose adoption and fostering service finds secure and loving families for some of the 65,000 children in care, and provides specialised therapeutic post-placement support. £1637 was raised through collections at some of our Christmas services.
-The other beneficiary at Christmas was The Children’s Society (£289), with a further £921 added through the Children’s Society Boxes.
+Our Christmas services had two other beneficiaries: Parents and Children Together (PACT), a local charity, whose adoption and fostering service finds secure and loving families for some of the 65,000 children in care, and provides specialised therapeutic post-placement support.
+The other beneficiary at Christmas was The Children’s Society, with additional funds provided through the Children’s Society Boxes.

-follow link Our nominated local charity in 2017 was See-Saw.
+Our nominated local charity in 2017 was See-Saw.
 Established in 2000, it works to meet the needs of bereaved children and young people in Oxfordshire.
-Since then it has supported over 4300 children and their families.
-One of the charity’s Trustees came to talk to our congregation last July and in 2018 we hope to invite one of the clinical team to update us.
-A cheque for £1250 was sent from parish funds, and an additional £289 was raised through donations following a concert in November.
+Since then it has supported over 4,300 children and their families.